whitechno/subutai/README.md

 )

 Set the SBT logging level in your build.sbt file with this setting:
-`logLevel := Level.Debug`
-Or, if you’re working interactively from the SBT command line and don’t want to add this to your build.sbt file, use this syntax:
-`> set logLevel := Level.Debug`.
-All of the SBT log levels are: Debug, Info, Warning, Error.
+`logLevel := Level.Debug`.
+Or, if you’re working interactively from the SBT command line and don’t want to add this to your build.sbt file, use this syntax:`> set logLevel := Level.Debug`.
+All SBT log levels are: Debug, Info, Warning, Error.

 ### Package